Punishment in Australia: Aboriginal and Torres Strait Islander deaths

 Indigenous Australians are highly over-represented among deaths in custody, they were only 3.2% of the general population in 2021.
 This led the government to establish a Royal Commission into Aboriginal Deaths in Custody in 1987, which delivered its report in 1991.
 However, in general there has been a lack of action on reports into deaths, including a failure to implement the recommendations of the 1987 royal commission, and Indigenous deaths in custody remain disproportionately high as a proportion of the general population.

-From 2008-2018, 56% of Indigenous people who died in custody had not been found guilty.
+From 2008 to 2018, 56% of Indigenous people who died in custody had not been found guilty.
 They were on remand, died while fleeing police or during arrest, or were in protective custody.
 A majority were suspected of non-indictable offences, which typically carry sentences of less than five years.

 Police custody deaths

 Of the 34 deaths that occurred in police custody in 2013-2015, 50% resulted from gunshot wounds.
 Of those, 13 were police shootings while 4 were self-inflicted.

 7 of the 34 occurred during motor vehicle pursuits, while 6 occurred in sieges and 2 in raids.
 10 were listed as "other".

 From 1989-1991 until now, people aged 25–39 have been overall the most represented group in police deaths, followed by people aged under 25, then 40-54 year olds, then people aged 55+.
 However, as noted above, in 2013-2015 the majority of deaths were people aged over 40.
 Furthermore from 1989-1990 to 2014-2015, the overall most common situation for deaths in police custody to occur, was during a motor vehicle pursuit.